-Note: Previous versions of this Format Draft used an unstacked header layout, which interwove fragmentation, mesh delivery, and broadcast aspects in a non-orthogonal structure.
+Note: Previous versions of this Format Draft used an unstacked header layout, which interwove fragmentation, mesh addressing, and broadcast aspects in a non-orthogonal structure.
 The stacked header structure offers the same functionality in a simpler, more compact, and more extensible framework.
 This version of the draft preserves the earlier ordering of sections and concepts to maintain greatest continuity.
 Later versions may revise section ordering for a simpler presentation.

-5.1 Dispatch Type and Header
+5.1.
+Dispatch Type and Header

-The dispatch type is defined by a zero-bit as the first bit.
+The dispatch type is defined by a zero-bit as the first bit and a one-bit as the second bit.
 The dispatch type and header is shown here:

-Dispatch 7-bit selector.
-Identifies the type of header immediately following the Dispatch type.
+Dispatch 6-bit selector.
+Identifies the type of header immediately following the Dispatch Header.

-type-specific header A header determined by the Dispatch Type.
+type-specific header A header determined by the Dispatch Header.